Athang84/IJP_Engines/README.md

 Break down of search engine.

 ### Modules imported

-1.db: Interface with the database.
+1. db: Interface with the database.

-2.Logger: Provides logging capabilities to log errors or important information.
+2. Logger: Provides logging capabilities to log errors or important information.

 3.getIjpClientConfiguration: A helper function to retrieve the IJP configuration for a specific client, which is used to determine which filters should be applied for that client.